Concepts

 Remote control URLJSONL (Claude bridge_status entries)

-Resume commandComputed per agent
+Resume commandComputed per agent when available

 Custom names